Giridhari Yadav: Political career

 Giridhari Yadav belongs to a socialist class of politicians.
 He was in Indian Youth Congress during Rajiv Gandhi's tenure and was associated with the likes of V. P. Singh.
-Yadav went back to Bihar after campaigning in Madhya Pradesh Assembly elections, in August, 1994 and worked as a party worker for Janata Dal.
+Yadav went back to Bihar after campaigning in Madhya Pradesh Assembly elections, in August 1994 and worked as a party worker for Janata Dal.
 In 1995, he got the party ticket to contest from Katoria, Bihar in the Bihar Legislative Assembly elections.
 After Yadav's triumphant victory in Bihar Legislative Assembly elections, he went on to win the 11th Lok Sabha for Banka, Bihar.

-In 1997, Yadav was one of seventeen Lok Sabha MPs to form Rashtriya Janata Dal(RJD) as a break away party from Janata Dal in New Delhi.
+In 1997, Yadav was one of seventeen Lok Sabha MPs to form Rashtriya Janata Dal (RJD) as a break away party from Janata Dal in New Delhi.
 He lost to Digvijay Singh in 12th Lok Sabha elections on RJD ticket by less than 1% of total votes.
 Yadav got elected as MLA for second time from Katoria, Bihar in 2000, and in 1999 came close to winning 13th Lok Sabha as an independent candidate losing only by a margin of 2% of total votes.

 In 2004, Yadav successfully defeated Digvijay Singh and was elected to 14th Lok Sabha.
 After being denied a party ticket by RJD while being a sitting MP, Giridhari Yadav had a fall out with Lalu Prasad Yadav.
 In 2010, Yadav joined Janata Dal (United) and was elected to Bihar Legislative Assembly from Belhar, Bihar.
 He became the General Secretary of JD(U) in 2014.
 Yadav resigned from the post in 2015 after being issued a notice for mingling with alliance RJD leader Mohd.
 Shahabuddin.
-He won his fourth Bihar Legislative Assembly in 2015 and currently serves as MLA for Belhar, Bihar.
+He won his fourth Bihar Legislative Assembly in 2015 for Belhar, Bihar.

+In 2019 he won with a record margin to be elected to the 17th Lok Sabha from Banka and served in the Parliamentary Standing Committee on Finance.
+In 2024 he was reelected to the Parliament as a member of 18th Lok Sabha.